netdisco/netdisco/README.txt

      netdisco=> insert into users (username, port_control) values ('guest', true);

-Upgrading
-    Simply install this module again, then upgrade the database schema:

-     ~/bin/localenv cpanm --quiet --notest App::Netdisco
-     DANCER_ENVDIR=~/environments ~/bin/localenv netdisco-deploy

-Future Work
+  Database API
-    Bundled with this app is a DBIx::Class layer for the Netdisco database.
+    Bundled with this distribution is a DBIx::Class layer for the Netdisco database.
+This abstracts away all the SQL into an elegant, re-usable OO interface.
+See the App::Netdisco::Developing documentation for further information.
-    This could be a starting point for an "official" DBIC layer.
-Helper functions and canned searches have been added to support the web interface.

-    The intention is to support "plugins" for additonal features, most notably columns in the Device Port listing, but also new menu items and tabs.
-The design of this is sketched out but not implemented.
-The goal is to avoid patching core code to add localizations or less widely used features.
+  Plugins
+    App::Netdisco includes a Plugin subsystem for building the web user interface.
+Items in the navigation bar and the tabs on pages are loaded as Plugins, and you have control over their appearance and ordering.
+See App::Netdisco::Web::Plugin for further information.

+  Developing
+    Lots of information about the architecture of this application is contained within the App::Netdisco::Developing documentation.

 Caveats
     Some sections are not yet implemented, e.g. the *Device Module* tab.

-    Menu items on the main black navigation bar go nowhere, except Home.
+    Some menu items on the main black navigation bar go nowhere.

     None of the Reports yet exist (e.g. searching for wireless devices, or duplex mismatches).
-These might be implemented as a plugin bundle.
+These will be implemented as a plugin bundle.

     The Wireless, IP Phone and NetBIOS Node properies are not yet shown.